bovender/dora/README.md

 You can customize the download by overriding `$WKHTMLTOPDF_URL`.
 Just do not forget to also place the SHA-256 checksum into `$WKHTMLTOPDF_SUM`.

+## Status reports

+If the environment variables `$RAILS_SMTP_FROM` and `$EMAIL_REPORTS_TO` are set, dora will send a daily status e-mail that reports on the services inside the container.
+Of course, this does not eliminate the need to properly monitor the container in production.

 ## Development and testing